Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Importing_AIE_blocks/AIE_Class_Kernel_FIR/README.md

 # Importing a templatized class kernel as a block

-In this example we import a Finite Impulse Response (FIR) Filter as a block into Model Composer.
+In this example we import a Finite Impulse Response (FIR) Filter as a block into Vitis Model Composer.
 This filter is expressed as a class.
 Furthermore, this is a templatized class.
 The template parameters specify the number of samples per frame and a shift factor.
 The constructor for this class takes in the filter taps.